asifsha/react-jet/README.md

 Inspired by [react-slingshot](https://github.com/coryhouse/react-slingshot) & [create-react-app](https://github.com/facebook/create-react-app)

-go get a jet start for your apps :rocket:
+Get a jet start for your apps :rocket:

 A framework to quickly develop react apps using existing libraries, all the components can be changed from one point only.
 Below components are used in this framework.